 Many kids are moving away from organized sports.
 With the obesity epidemic in America, this is not a move in the right direction.
-So why are kids having a different look at organized sports?
-Here are a few reasons.
+What are some reasons that you child might not be interested in playing a sport this season?

-- Too much pressure – Kids like to play with other kids and have fun.
-Many sports teams especially in school have taken that away.
-The pressure to win is paramount to any enjoyment they may have gotten from participating in the activity.
-For parents who live through their kid’s successes, the weight can be crushing.
+Kids like to play with other kids and have fun.
+But the emphasis on the importance of winning is often paramount to any enjoyment they may get from participating in the sport itself.
+For parents who live vicariously through their kids, the weight can be crushing.

-Now that you know what keeps kids from staying in sports, here are some ways to coax them into a lifelong enjoyment of group activities.
+Here are some ways to gently coax your kids into lifelong enjoyment of group activities.

-- Pep talk – Kids put a lot of pressure on themselves to perform anyway so why add to it?
-Ease their anxiety by telling them to do their best.
-Stress that they are there to have fun and not to take themselves too seriously.
+Kids put a lot of pressure on themselves to perform.
+Ease their anxiety by encouraging them to always do their best but reminding them that winning isn’t the only thing that matters.
+Stress that they’re there to have fun and not to take themselves too seriously.

-- Positive feedback – Support your kid whether they win or lose.
-Cheer for them and also have something positive to say about their performance in the game.
+Support your kid whether they win or lose.
+Cheer for them and be positive about their game performance.